Brassia (Spider) Orchids Indoor Care; Watering, Light, Soil, Propagation & Common Problems

 Watering

-Water your Brassia Orchid thoroughly during the growing season and allow the top half of the soil to dry out between waterings.
-Keep the soil moderately moist but not soggy to avoid yellowing and rotting.
+Water your Brassia Orchid liberally in spring and summer and allow the top half of the soil to dry out between waterings.
+Keep the soil moderately moist but not soggy to avoid rotting, drooping and yellowing.

-Decrease watering in the cold season as growth is minimal at this time.
-Do not let the soil dry out completely as it can result in wilting, droopy leaves and shriveled pseudobulbs.
+Decrease watering in fall and winter to keep the soil slightly moist as growth is minimal at this time.
+Do not allow the soil to dry out completely for a long period to prevent wilting, yellowing, droopy leaves and shriveled pseudobulbs.

-Spider Orchids unlike Phalaenopsis (Moth) Orchids are more tolerant of dry soil conditions due to the presence of pseudobulbs and their thick leaves therefore, avoid overwatering.
+Spider Orchids unlike Phalaenopsis (Moth) Orchids, are more tolerant of dry soil conditions, due to the presence of pseudobulbs and their thick leaves, therefore, take care not to overwater these orchids.

 Light Requirements

-Spider Orchid grows best in bright indirect light.
-Keep it away from direct sunshine to avoid scorching which is characterized by unsightly, brown marks on the leaves.
+Spider Orchid prefers bright indirect light; place it near a large, bright, sunless window.
+Keep it away from direct sunshine to prevent scorching which is characterized by unsightly, brown marks on the leaves.

 A Brassia Orchid that is receiving the correct light has light-green leaves.
 Too little light will result in dark-green leaves while too much light will cause the leaves to be more yellowish than green.

-Where the natural lighting is not adequate, consider growing your Spider Orchid under a grow light to promote a lush growth .
+If the natural lighting is not adequate, use a grow light to promote a lush growth .

-Regularly rotate the pot to ensure that the orchid receives adequate light on all sides for a balanced growth.
+Monthly, give the pot a quarter turn to ensure that the orchid receives adequate light on all sides for a balanced growth.

-The best temperatures for Brassia Orchid are between 16-290C.
+Brassia Orchid thrives in a warmth of 16-290C.
 The warmer days and cooler night temperatures with a difference of 10-150C are ideal for this orchid.
 The cool nights are essential to trigger flowering.

-Spider Orchid requires a humidity of 60-70% to thrive.
-Set the pot on a wet pebble tray or use a cool mist humidifier to elevate humidity.
-Do not mist the leaves as it can lead to fungal diseases.
+Spider Orchid prospers in a humidity of 60-70%; too low humidity can result in brown leaf tips.
+To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Do not mist the leaves and maintain a good airflow to minimize fungal diseases.

 Fertilizer

-Feed Brassia Orchid every 4 weeks during the growing season with an orchid's fertilizer to promote a lush growth.
+Feed Brassia Orchid with an orchids fertilizer every 4 weeks in spring and summer to promote a lush growth.
 Ensure to follow the manufacturer's instructions.

-Withhold feeding in the cold season as growth is minimal at this time.
+Withhold feeding in fall and winter to prevent fertilizer burn as growth is reduced at this time.
 Do not feed an orchid that is in flower as it may shorten the flowering period.

-It is better to err on the side of underfeeding than overfeeding a Spider Orchid as overfeeding may result in loss of roots thus death of the orchid.
+It is better to err on the side of underfeeding than overfeeding a Spider Orchid, as it can result in loss of roots and death of the orchid.
 Overfeeding can also lead to vegetative growth instead of flower production.

 Pruning & Grooming